Drinking Water Orders and Safety Alerts

 - Responding to Loss of Pressure Events (Large Water Systems) (PDF)

 - Responding to Loss of Pressure Events (Small Water Systems) (PDF)

 Do Not Drink Orders

 Do Not Drink orders are issued when there is concern about contamination in a water supply from biological, chemical, or radiological contaminants in exceedance of their Maximum Contaminant Levels (MCLs) that makes the water unsafe for consumption.
 This includes making ice cubes, food preparation, brushing teeth or any other activity involving consumption of water.
 The water can be used for other purposes such as bathing and laundry.

-- Do Not Drink Order Posting Template (PDF)
+- Do Not Drink Order Posting Template (English) (PDF)

 Do Not Use Orders

 Do Not Use orders are issued to protect individuals consuming water from biological, chemical, or radiological contaminants that may cause immediate personal harm or injury due to respiratory, topical, or internal exposure.
 The water should not be used for any purpose.
 This includes drinking, making ice cubes, washing foods, showering, washing hands, brushing teeth, laundry, dish washing or in any other activity involving consumption or use of water.

 - Do Not Use Order Posting Template (English) (PDF)